James Likoudis: Career

 Likoudis also helped to found the John Hardon S.J.'s organization, Eternal Life, as well as contributing to some of Hardon's books, most notably, penning the foreword to the Hardon's published dissertation which he completed at the Gregorian in Rome on the topic of "Bellarmine's Doctrine of the Relation of Sincere Non-Catholics to the Catholic Church".

 Likoudis' book Ending the Byzantine Greek Schism aims to answer historical criticisms as well as theological objections raised by apologists for Orthodox Christianity.

 In Likoudis' The Divine Primacy of the Bishop of Rome and Modern Eastern Orthodoxy: Letters to a Greek Orthodox on the Unity of the Church, he refutes the objections of Orthodox and Protestant critics to modern Roman Papal claims.
 An earlier edition of this book – The Divine Primacy of the Bishop of Rome, Reply to a Former Catholic – was written particularly to refute Eastern Orthodox writer, Michael Whelton's arguments, put forth in his book, Two Paths.

 His last book in this trilogy is Eastern Orthodoxy and the See of Peter in which he outlines some current controversies, as well as identifies pathways forward for reconciliation of both sides and shows a portrait of a saint who devoted his life to this ecumenical endeavor and modeled it in his personal life.

 His later book is Heralds of a Catholic Russia – Twelve Spiritual Pilgrims, from Byzantium to Rome.
 This book contains portraits of saints, philosophers, and royalty, who all found their way from Orthodoxy to Catholicism through intellectual engagement with the arguments for and against Catholicism.
 The book ends with a pertinent section on Our Lady of Fátima's apparitions and messages and their relevance to the future for the Catholic Church in Russia.

 Likoudis co-authored The Pope, the Council and the Mass (Christopher Publishing House, 1981 and 1982; Rev. Ed.
 Emmaus Road Publishing, 2006), a defense of Pope Paul VI's Ordo Missae and the liturgical reforms envisaged by Vatican II.
 L'Osservatore Romano noted in 1981, "This book has been sorely needed for well over a decade."

 Likoudis lectured extensively on issues affecting education, family life, and the role of the laity in the Catholic Church.
-He has also written for The Wanderer (see below).
+He also wrote for The Wanderer (see below).
 Additionally, he was a contributing author to the Encyclopedia of Catholic Social Thought, Social Science and Social Policy as well as the widely acclaimed Faith and Life children's catechetical series published by Catholics United for the Faith which is used as a primary resource in many Catholic schools.

 He appeared on numerous shows including EWTN's Journey Home network, the Mother Angelica show, Geraldo, The Phil Donahue Show, and most recently, the Reason and Theology show.

 He was a part of conferences hosted by and with the Franciscan University of Steubenville, Dr. Robert Fastiggi, and Mother Angelica, among others.